-- Download our Extras brush set (or wherever there's a brush set) and save it to your computer.
+- Download our Free brushes (or wherever there's a brush set) and save it to your computer.

-- In the Brush Library, tap a brush set.
+- In the Brush Library, tap the marking menu

 - Double-tap the brush set.
-Even though it's a zipped file, this shouldn't be an issue.
+Whether it is a .zip file or .skbrushes file shouldn't matter.
 The set is immediately loaded into your Brush Library.

 Pinning a brush set to the Brush Palette